abd3lraouf/bytebytego-reference-linker/README.md

 ## Features

 - **Clickable References**: `[1]`, `[2]`, etc. in the text become clickable links that open the referenced URL in a new tab
+- **Rich Preview Cards**: Hover over references to see beautiful preview cards with:
+  - Site icon and domain
+  - Reference description
+  - OpenGraph images (when available)
+  - Full URL preview
+  - Quick action buttons
+- **Bidirectional Navigation**:
-- **Quick Navigation**: A `↓` arrow next to each reference scrolls you to the References/Resources section with a highlight effect
+  - `↓` arrow next to each reference scrolls to the References/Resources section
-- **Hover Tooltips**: Hover over a reference to see the description
+  - `↑` arrow in References section scrolls back to where the reference is used
+- **Update Notifications**: Get notified when the script updates with a changelog toast
 - **Multiple Formats Supported**: Works with various reference formats:
   - `[n] Description: URL`
   - `n.
 Description URL`